nprice1/blog/content/post/typescript-react-redux-chat.md

 run `npm start`, this will start your server listening on port 3000.
 Now go to your client project directory and run `npm run watch`, this will start a server that will server your `index.html` page on port 3005 (it will also automatically update your client if you make any code changes).
-No go to http://localhost:3005 in your web browser.
+Now go to http://localhost:3005 in your web browser.
 You should see a very simple login page asking for your username.
 Enter your username and submit.
 You should see this: